 You can see,on the IRS table below, just how expensive these taxable premium amounts can be.
 If you’re in you’re a Millennial then it’s not so bad YET… If you’re in your 50’s or 60’s, these taxable premiums start to ramp up quickly.
 If you are able, my advice would be to ditch the group term life insurance altogether if you are healthy.

-If this women were healthy, she could get $850,000 of 10 year level premium term life insurance for $950-$1,000 per year!
-Assuming she’s in a high effective tax bracket, this options would save her a TON OF MONEY.
-Group term life rates are typically priced in 5 year increments, so essentially for her, the group term plan is a 5 year level term policy.
-I would encourage her to opt-out of the group term benefit at open enrollment if possible.
+If this woman were healthy, she could get $850,000 of 10-year level premium term life insurance for $950-$1,000 per year!
+Assuming she’s in a high effective tax bracket, this option would save her a TON OF MONEY.
+Group term life rates are typically priced in 5-year increments, so essentially for her, the group term plan is a 5-year level term policy.
+I would encourage her to opt out of the group term benefit at open enrollment if possible.

 Group Term life insurance is not always a bad thing.
 Here are 3 big reasons why you might keep this life insurance

-- Group term life is "free"-- Amounts under $50,000 are not considered taxable income.
-Remember, that small companies rarely offer group term insurance benefits in excess of this amount anyway, so this would be neutral on your financial picture.
+- Group Term Life Is “Free”— Amounts under $50,000 are not considered taxable income.
+Remember, small companies rarely offer group term insurance benefits in excess of this amount anyway, so this would be neutral on your financial picture.

 Most often, it’s simply not true and you can save yourself and your family a ton of money.
 If you’re on a tight budget, then it makes even more sense to get some term insurance quotes.
 It takes 30 seconds to go to the right side of this page and run some sample term life rates.
 You’ll find that it’s amazingly cheap and EASY.
 If you are a new parent, make sure you check out our Guide to Life Insurance For New Parents.